Hot car warning: How to keep your children, pets safe

 PROVIDENCE, R.I.
-(WPRI) — As summer temperatures finally hit Southern New England, it’s important to remember the danger the heat brings along.
+(WPRI) – As summer temperatures hit, it’s important to remember the danger the heat brings along.

-While the majority of parents say they can’t imagine leaving their child in the backseat of a hot car, the vast majority of cases happen unintentionally.
+While a majority of parents say they can’t imagine leaving their child in the back seat of a hot car, the vast majority of such cases happen unintentionally.

-In just ten minutes, a car can heat up by 20 degrees and become deadly, according to the National Highway Traffic Safety Administration (NHTSA).
+A car can heat up by 20 degrees and become deadly in only 10 minutes, according to the National Highway Traffic Safety Administration (NHTSA).
 For example, if it’s 75 degrees outside, the temperature inside a car can reach 105 degrees.

 Heatstroke begins when the core body temperature reaches about 104 degrees, the NHTSA added, and a child can die when their body temperature hits 107 degrees.

-The NHTSA also reminds parents that no matter what, you should never leave a child in a vehicle unattended for any length of time.
+The NHTSA also reminds parents that no matter what, they should never leave a child in a vehicle unattended for any length of time.

 “Rolling windows down or parking in the shade does little to change the interior temperature of the vehicle,” the NHTSA said.

 Hundreds of pets die from car-related heat stroke each year.
-The issue is so important that 31 states have various laws restricting people from leaving their pets unattended in vehicles, including both Rhode Island and Massachusetts.
+In fact, 31 states have various laws restricting people from leaving their pets unattended in vehicles.

 Symptoms of overheating in pets include, but are not limited to, excessive panting or difficulty breathing, increased heart and respiratory rate, and drooling, according to the American Society for the Prevention of Cruelty to Animals.